SergSHV/MARTIN-mobility-reconstruction/readme.md

-This repository contains the code, data, and numerical experiments accompanying the manuscript.
+This repository contains the code, data and numerical experiments accompanying the manuscript.